davletovb/neva/ROBUSTNESS_GAPS.md

   `gpt-4o-mini`, at most 128 output tokens, a 2,000-character formatted
   context cap, a 15-second request timeout, and zero retries.
-It prints the generated answer, estimated spend, and whether token counts came from the provider.
+It prints the generated answer, estimated spend, and whether token counts came from the provider on success.
+Provider failures return a short credential/account/ network hint and recorded estimated spend without exposing the API key or printing a traceback.
 README documents commands, credential setup, expected cost behavior, and current-pricing verification.
-- Tests prove the default path avoids HTTP even with credentials present, invalid or missing live configuration fails before HTTP, a stubbed live response takes the provider request path once with configured limits, and insufficient estimated budget blocks the request.
+- Tests prove the default path avoids HTTP even with credentials present, invalid or missing live configuration fails before HTTP, a stubbed live response takes the provider request path once with configured limits, and insufficient estimated budget blocks the request, and stubbed 401/timeout failures exit cleanly with recorded spend.
 No test needs a real key.

-Boundary: Neva's prices and spend reservation are estimates, not an authoritative provider billing limit; the character cap is not a model-aware token-context guarantee.
+Boundary: Neva's prices and spend reservation are estimates, not an authoritative provider billing limit; a timed-out request might incur charges even if Neva records zero spend.
+The character cap is not a model-aware token-context guarantee.
 Live service availability and provider billing are external and are not exercised in CI.
 Existing multi-agent showcases remain scripted offline demonstrations.